prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

-# PRIVATE IDENTITY SYSTEM IS EXEMPT FROM GDPR, CCPA, BIPA and HIPAA PRIVACY OBLIGATIONS
+# The Private Identity System is Exempt from GDPR, CCPA, BIPA and HIPAA Privacy Obligations

 ## OVERVIEW
 * <b>Fully homomorphic encryption</b> (FHE) enables encrypted match and search operations on encrypted data without allowing any third party to observe the actual data.